nitin-vaghani/install_lamp/Step-by-step guide to install PHP, Nginx, and MariaDB on Ubuntu 24.04 LTS 64-bit.md

+This tutorial is going to show you how to install LEMP stack (Nginx, MariaDB, and PHP8.3) on Ubuntu 24.04.
+A software stack is a set of software tools bundled together.
+LEMP stands for Linux, Nginx (Engine-X), MariaDB/MySQL, and PHP, all of which are open source and free to use.

+It is the most common software stack that powers dynamic websites and web applications.

+    Linux is the operating system.
+    Nginx is the web server.
+    MariaDB/MySQL is the database server.
+    PHP is the server-side scripting language responsible for generating dynamic web pages.

 Here's a step-by-step guide to install PHP, Nginx, and MariaDB on Ubuntu 24.04 LTS 64-bit:

 ### Step 1: Update and Upgrade the System